-Federal law provides some protection against eviction, but check if the mortgage is being paid
+A temporary federal law provides some protection against instant eviction, but check to see if the mortgage is being paid

 Dear New Frugal You,